igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 ## Improving AST

-When we run `rustemo` for our grammar we got two files generated:
-`calculator.rs` and `calculator_actions.rs`.
-The first one is the parser that is regenerated from scratch whenever we run `rustemo`.
+When we run `rcomp` for our grammar we got two files generated: `calculator.rs` and `calculator_actions.rs`.
+The first one is the parser that is regenerated from scratch whenever we run `rcomp`.
 The second contains AST nodes' types and actions used by the parser to construct AST nodes during parsing.
-This file can be manually modified and the modification will be retained when `rustemo` is run as we shall see in the next section.
+This file can be manually modified and the modification will be retained when `rcomp` is run as we shall see in the next section.

 At this point we shall focus on the form of AST types that Rustemo generated for us.
 Open `calculator_actions.rs` file and examine its content.
 We can see that